Connect with others who understand.

 Other Types of NSCLC

 Pulmonary sarcomatoid carcinoma is a rare subtype of NSCLC that accounts for 0.1 percent to 0.4 percent of all lung cancers.
 Even in the early stages of disease, it can be more aggressive than other types of NSCLC.
-Most cases of sarcomatoid carcinoma are diagnosed in older men who smoke heavily.
+According to the journal Oncotarget, most cases of sarcomatoid carcinoma are diagnosed in older men who smoke heavily.

 Adenosquamous carcinoma is another rare subtype that accounts for 0.4 percent to 4 percent of NSCLC cases.
 As the name suggests, the tumors in this subtype show components of both adenocarcinomas and squamous cell carcinomas, with each element making up more than 10 percent of the tumor.
 The prognosis for adenosquamous carcinoma is generally worse than for adenocarcinoma or squamous cell carcinoma alone.